rubencaro/omg/README.md

 ## What can it do

+You could always run `omg help` and see for yourself, and also then self generated `.omg.toml` file, but here is a brief description.

 It can resolve a list of servers (name, IPs, etc.) from a fixed list on config, or from a configured GCE project, and match them with a given list of names or a given regex.
-That list of servers can be applied to commands, that would mean different things for different commands.
+That list of servers can be applied to commands.
+That would mean different things for different commands, but the point is you can abstract where server list definition comes from.

-It can run arbitrary scripts on your machine, just like `npm run <thing>` does.
+It can run arbitrary scripts on your machine, just like `npm` does.
 Even simpler: you would do `omg <thing>`.
-See `customs` section on `.omg.toml` file.
+See `customs` section on `.omg.toml` file for details.
 It can do that once, but also for each of the servers on the resolved server list.
+Communication between OMG and the custom script is done via environment variables.

+It can run arbitrary scripts on remote servers too.
+Just run `omg run <thing>` and it will run it on all configured servers.
+See `omg help run` for details.

 It can open a terminal with an SSH session on any remote server from the resolved server list.
 You can configure the actual `terminal` command.
 Once configured, you just run `omg goto <server name>`.